s-benavides/GHOST/README.md

 * RMHDB
 * QMHD (new solver added)

+All changes work for anistropic box sizes and resolutions.

 Changes:
 * Added CFL condition.
 * Added hyper- and hypo-dissipation.
+* Added a new solver called QMHD, representing quasistatic MHD, valid in the limit of strong background magnetic field and low magnetic Reynolds numer (see Knaepen and Moreau, Annu.
+Rev. Fluid Mech.
+2008.
+40:25–45).
+Includes the possibility of rotation (in the z direction).
+The background magnetic field is in the z-x plane.
 * Modified 'initialfv.f90_random' to include the possibility of constant injection of energy (of amplitude f0) if 'rand' equals 1.
 Added 'initialfv.f90_random_2', which is a different forcing function meant to be used for random forcing, but which forces the k_z = 0 modes.
+Similarly, 'initialfv.f90_random_x' forces randomly in k_x=0 modes.
+* Added a new random initial condition, 'initialv.f90_random', which gives constant energy to modes k < kup and zero energy for k > kup.
+Random phases.
 * Modified some of the global outputs.
 Including |u(k_f)|^2 for all of the modified solvers, |J x B|^2 and hybrid helicity for RMHDB when the magnetic field and rotation are aligned, as well as energy parallel/perpendicular to rotation/magnetic field for those solvers with rotation and a background field (also QMHD).
+* Added specpara_x, which measures the spectrum in the x-direction (because in misaligned runs using RMHDB and QMHD, the magnetic field is in the x-direction, whereas rotation in the z).
 * For solvers with rotation, added two new functions (with respective outputs):
 	1. 'spec2D_yavg', which takes the 2D spectrum, but instead of integrating azimuthally, it integrates in the y-direction.
 Meant to be used with misaligned Omega and B_0 (with B_0 only x and z, not y component).
 	2. 'energy_arbdir', measures the total kinetic energy, split up into a parallel and perpendicular component, with respect to an arbitrary vector that is an input, e.g. B_0 or \Omega".
-* Added a new solver called QMHD, representing quasistatic MHD, valid in the limit of strong background magnetic field and low magnetic Reynolds numer (see Knaepen and Moreau, Annu.
-Rev. Fluid Mech.
-2008.
-40:25–45).
-Includes the possibility of rotation (in the z direction).
-The background magnetic field is in the z-x plane.

 %%%%%